crimtech/crimtech-comp-f21/snek/readme.md

 We need to be able to turn the snake.
 Modify the `turn` function so that after the function is called, `self.direction` is set to the new direction.

 4. Self Collisions.
-But, the snake can collide with itself!
+But, the snake can't collide with itself!
 Change the `collision` function so that it returns `True` if the snake's head has hit another part of its body.

 Tip: You may need to make the snake longer and slow down time (decrease the tick_time variable) to test this.